Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: PDDP Iterations

 \subsubsection{Stage Update Equations}

-Once the minimization of the quadratic subproblem is completed, as per the costate update law in \cref{eq:CostateLaw}, the sensitivities (i.e., partial derivatives of the cost-to-go) must be updated accordingly to proceed to the downstream stages.
-For convenience purposes, let us rewrite the control law in \cref{eq:CostateLaw} as:
+Once the minimization of the quadratic subproblem is completed, as per the costate update law in \cref{eq:CostateLaw}, the sensitivities must be updated accordingly to proceed to the downstream stages.
+By substituting this costate update control into \cref{Eq:QuadraticExpansionCost2Go}, the expected quadratic reduction and optimized partials at stage $k$ are given by: